AlexanderKrutov/WinFormsMapControl/Docs/CustomData.md

 # Displaying Custom Data
-There are three different types of objects used to display data on the map control:
+There are four different types of objects used to display data on the map control:
 * `Marker` - for displaying single-point objects;
 * `Track` - for displaying multiline objects (set of connected points);
 * `Polygon` - for displaying area objects.
+* `Ellipse` - for displaying an ellipse around a center point with size in meters, yards or pixels.

 Map control has correspoding properties to add these objects, i.e.: